Klein Pella → Vanrhynsdorp (Letsatsi Lodge)

 Frans and Fiela already left early this morning, as they need to head back to Cape Town.

-We had the last few home baked rusks and coffee, before packing up to travel towards the river again.
+We enjoyed the last few home baked rusks and coffee, before packing up to travel towards the river again.

 On our way, Jacques took us to a friend of them that stays in this area.
 Pieter lives in a very small house – just he and his dog.
 Jacques gave him a 2l Coke … they told us that they always bring something for Pieter when they come to camp here.